Loew's Coney Island Theatre - Brooklyn, N.Y. (1938, Brooklyn Public Library)

 3 manuals, 120 registers, 20 ranks

 The M.P.
-Möller Factory Specification shows that this organ had a stop-key console of mahogony.
-Wind pressure for most of the organ was 10", but were 15" for the Tuba and Tibia Plena.
-Total cost of the organ was $12,500.
+Möller Factory Specification shows that this organ had a stop-key console of mahogony and cost $12,500.
+Wind pressure for most of the organ was 10", but the Tuba and Tibia Plena were on 15" wind.
 The fate of this organ is unknown.

 Great Organ (Manual II) – 61 notes